 The main credit scoring system people will be familiar with is the VantageScore.
 This score, which is rounded up from credit bureaus TransUnion, Equifax and Experian, takes into account your credit activity in the past two years.
-Those familiar with Credit Karma, which offers free credit checks at no strings attached, uses this model.
+Those familiar with Credit Karma, which offers free credit checks with no strings attached, uses this model.

 The new system of VantageScore has been upgraded so the credit scale is now 300 to 850, instead of 501 to 990.
-Collections accounts that have been paid off will not negatively impact this newer system and having scores that go as low as 300 help people build up their credit, or help people be on the financial radar if they are new to the system.
+Collection accounts that have been paid off will not negatively impact this newer system and having scores that go as low as 300 help people build up their credit, or help people be on the financial radar if they are new to the system.

 With this in mind, there is another scoring model you may not have known you had.
 FICO was the pioneer in credit score measurement, with the VantageScore being created by the credit bureaus to compete.

 The FICO score also comes from the three credit bureaus, like the Vantage model.
 The scoring system is accounted from five different factors, listed from most to least influential: payment history, amounts owed, length of credit history, new credit, and types of credit being used.
 They will range either from 300 to 850, or 250 to 900.

 Associates in our office who go over applications often find that Vantage scores will be higher than FICO scores, and that most people aren’t even aware of their FICO score.
 Lenders usually take more value in the FICO score than Vantage.